jyl-jyl/leetcode_fun/problems/05_27_2025_greedy_with_binary_tree.md

-## An very intersting problem of Greedy + Binary Tree
+## A very intersting problem of Greedy + Binary Tree
 Leetcode 968.
 Binary Tree Cameras

 > You are given the root of a binary tree.
 We install cameras on the tree nodes where each